emilioaristegui/project-3/README.md

 CO2 Emissions Around the World

 ## Background
-Our project aims to investigate the primary contributors to global pollution by analyzing various countries, industries, and segments.
-We will identify the countries with the highest pollution rates, determining the types that cause the most pollution, and discover the specific segments responsible for significant pollution levels.
+Our project aims to:
+Analyze contribution to global pollution by continents.
+Identify the countries with the highest pollution rates.
+Determine the industries that cause the most pollution, and discover the specific segments responsible for significant pollution levels.

-- Which countries pollute the most?
+- Which continents pollute the most?

-- Which type causes the most pollution?
+- Which countries most pollution?

-- Which segment causes the most pollution?
+- Which industries cause the most pollution?

 ## Contents
 - /API/dev/project_3.ipynb.